IEEE-NITK/CodePal/README.md

 4. Please Keep a folder open in your workspace in VS code while using the extension.

 # Usage Guide
-The following is the usage guide to use the following features :
+The following is the usage guide to use the following features:

 ### 1. Filtering Problems
 - Click on the <img src="res/svg/filter.png" width="16"/> icon to filter the problem set.